adm1n123/FoodOn_LOVE_model/README.md

 similarity of entity with all sibling is taken and also similarity with class label is taken then score = alpha * sibling + (1-alpha) * class label

+Noun word is given 15% more weightage than non-noun words in class/instance label.

 TODO:
 wiki corpus has only 4349 sentences to train collect more (try firing failed queries again)